mimiframework/Mimi.jl/docs/src/tutorials/tutorial_1.md

 # output

 ```
 to access the public API to FUND, which currently includes the function `MimiFUND.get_model` (which can also be called with the exported and identical function `getfund`).
 This function returns a version of fund allowing for different user specifications.
+Here we will first get the model, and then use the `run` function to run it.

 ```jldoctest tutorial1; output = false
 m = MimiFUND.get_model()